 The year I decided to add measuring temperature into the mix.
-I work at a k-8 school, so we have a middle school science teacher.
-He loaned my some great thermometers.
-We started off by talking about temperature, and what it means to be hot and cold.
+We started by talking about temperature, and what it means to be hot and cold.

 We had three different tubs set up.
 One tub was just plain tap water.
 Tub two was ice water.
-Tub three was another tub of ice water, but with a blubber bag in it.
+Tub three was another tub of ice water but with a blubber bag in it.
 What is a blubber bag you ask?
 A blubber bag is a large bag of lard (I use Crisco).
-I stick a second bag inside the bag if blubber, and my students place their hand in the bag that is in the cold water.
+I stick a second bag inside the bag of blubber, and my students place their hands in the bag that is in the cold water.
 The blubber bag helps to keep their hand warm.
 Here is a picture of the blubber bag and the tubs.

-The kids absolutely love this activity!
-If you teach about polar animals, this should definitely be on your to-do list!
+The kids love this activity!
+If you teach about polar animals, this should be on your to-do list!

-To read about more color animal activities and books, check out the following posts.
+To read about more polar animal activities and books, check out the following posts.